deepstreamIO/ds-demo-retrospective-board/README.md

 ##### Connecting to deepstream

-Great, so now we have a server running lets look at setting up the board!
+Great, now that we have a server running, let's look at setting up the board!

-The first thing we'll need to do is let users login.
+The first thing we'll need to do is to let our users login.
 To do this we'll need to get the deepstream client.
 You have a few different flavours of installation, either using [npm](), [bower]() or having it come as part of your [react]() or [polymer]() plugins.
-For this example we're going to go with the simplest approach of just fetching it directly from github.
+For this example we're going to go with the simplest approach of just fetching it directly from a CDN.

 ```html
   <script